 Figure 2 provides an overview of the methodology used for cost allocation specific to each regulatory activity.
 Table 2 provides the direct, indirect and capital costs for the activities for 2019-20.

-Figure 2: NMI cost allocation methodology for regulatory activities
+Figure 2: NMI cost allocation methodology for regulatory activities activity is caluclated as the sum of associated tasks

-Table 2: NMI cost estimates for regulatory activities, 2019-20
+Table 2: NMI cost estimates for regulatory activities, 2020-21